Peer Review Process

 Reviewers provide detailed, constructive comments and select one of the following recommendations:

-• Minor Revision: The manuscript is publishable in principle, but requires minor clarifications, corrections, or improvements that do not alter the main conclusions.
-Re-review may not be necessary.
+The manuscript is publishable in principle, but requires minor clarifications or improvements.

-• Major Revision: The manuscript has potential but requires substantial improvements in methodology, data analysis, or clarity.
-Authors must revise extensively and resubmit.
-Re-review is often required.
+The manuscript has potential but requires substantial improvements in methodology or analysis.

-• Reject: The manuscript does not meet academic standards or falls outside the journal’s scope.
-Resubmission is not encouraged unless substantially reworked.
+The manuscript does not meet academic standards or falls outside the journal's scope.

 2.5 Editorial Decision